Join the TBA Family

 Level 6: Creating by extending a field (linear trajectory)

 Level 7: Transforming or Revolutionising a field (network trajectory)

+The distinctions are based on six variables.
+The first variable is adaption.
+Initially, the individual adapts to the world and the work field.
+In stages four and five it turns.
+The world and the work field slowly starts adapting to the individual.
+The second variable is purpose.
+It is the shift from mastering the domain towards extending it to then transforming the domain.
+The third is novelty.
+This is the transition from something that is new to the individual to something that becomes rare and important to the peers.
+The next stage is when it becomes new to the world.
+Value describes the shift from valuable to the individual to valuable to the world.
+The next variable ‘speed’ describes the initial fast progress of the individual which gradually slows down.
+The last defined variable is mental structures, this is the incompletion through transformation.
+That means that mental incompletion and the curiosity to go further and further is a condition for transformation.
 We all like to believe that creativity has something magical to it.
 Maybe it does, maybe it doesn’t.
 I think the notion that creativity equals magic clarifies one thing: How important and powerful creativity is!
 In today’s world, we measure and seek to understand everything there is to understand.
 Measuring creativity and creating models is one step away from the mysterious force but one step towards better control over it.
 What is clear is that creativity, in the end, is the most important resource humans ever had and will ever have.